bachelor-2014/documentation/questions_about_splotbot.md

 #Questions concerning Splotbot and its use
-The following questions are an attempt to cover them knowledge we need in order to work on Splotbot, improving it and providing functionality as according to the needs of future users.
+The following questions are an attempt to cover the knowledge we need in order to work on Splotbot, improving it and providing functionality as according to the needs of future users.

-##Functional requirements
+##Functionality
 - Which experiments are to be performed (e.g. a usage scenario)?
 - What is the number of different liquids being handled in a single experiment?
 - With what precision must the liquids be handled (e.g. what is the minimum